davemaps/icds-scenario/README.md

 #### Gridded pop. data coded by voronoi cluster

 Using gridded population data, we can more accurately represent where people exist with/without seroprevalence.
-This is likely the best visualization when communicating to the public.
+This is likely the best visualization when communicating broadly to the public.

 ### Targeting vaccination campaigns